aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 currently implemented in the ``pw2wannier90.x`` code of Quantum Espresso.

-It is worth to stress that the occupation function does not necessarily correspond to a physical smearing, but it used as a "window function" that restricts the manifold to the energy region of interest.
+It is worth to stress that the occupation function does not necessarily correspond to a physical smearing, but it is used as a "window function" that restricts the manifold to the energy region of interest.
 For example, the isolated-band case can be recovered by setting :math:`f(\epsilon_{n\mathbf{k}})=1` for energy values :math:`\epsilon_{n\mathbf{k}}` within the energy range of the isolated bands, and zero elsewhere.